Baqend/guide/src/topics/wordpress/index.md

     - Only the given content types will be handled by Speed Kit.
 * **Automatic update interval**
     - Automatically triggers a revalidation of Speed Kit.

 Click “Save Settings” once you are ready.

+## Hosting

+The WordPress plugin makes it easy using [Baqend Hosting](../hosting), too.

+Now, you have several options to configure Speed Kit for you:

+* **Additional URLs to process**
+    - Here you can add additional URLs separated by new lines which will also be checked when collecting your blog contents.
+* **URLs which should be excluded**
+    - When these URLs occur during the content collecting, they will not be uploaded to Baqend.
+* **URL type to use on Baqend**
+    - Choose between relative or absolute URLs to be used in your hosted copy.
+* **Destination scheme**
+    - The HTTP scheme being used by your hosted copy.
+This is either HTTPS or HTTP.
+* **Destination host**
+    - The HTTP host where your hosted copy will be deployed at.
+This is normally your domain name.
+* **Working directory**
+    - This is the working directory in which all files are collected temporarily.

+Click “Save Settings” once you are ready.